directus/directus/.changeset/sharp-cameras-knock.md

 ---
-'@directus/app': minor
+'@directus/app': patch
 ---

-Disregard this scenario where Chrome's autocomplete triggers an event with an undefined key.
+Fixed an issue where form fields could crash when filled out with Chrome's autofill functionality